 You’ll find hyaluronic acid skin care products in a range of types, sizes and price brackets.
 Serums containing HA are a popular choice and one of the cheapest on the market comes from Deceim’s ‘The Ordinary’ range, at just $7.
 Whereas, at the other end of the scale sits Dr. Barbara Sturm’s Hyaluronic Serum at $300.
 Other items containing HA, include Olay’s Regenerist Micro-Sculpting Cream which also utilizes amino-peptide and vitamin B3, Garnier’s SkinActive Super Hydrating Sheet Masks, and Neutrogena’s Hydro Boost Water Gel Lotion, which boasts being a sunscreen too.

-Just 26% of women and 28% of men are extremely happy with their appearance.
+happy with their appearance.
 So, it’s no surprise that dermal fillers are the go-to option for millions of Americans looking to eliminate the signs of aging and enhance their appearance.
 Hyaluronic acid is commonly used in dermal fillers as it promises to make the skin look younger and firmer in minutes.

 Individuals who have fillers containing HA containing HA typically experience results for between six and 18 months.
 So, they’re a cost-effective and relatively long-term skin care fix for problem areas, including the eyes, cheeks, mouth, and the jawline.